MrKaKaluote/vue-mobile/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+npm run dev or npm run dev:test

 # build for production with minification
-npm run build
+npm run build or npm run build:test

 # build for production and view the bundle analyzer report
 npm run build --report